This is part one of The Badge, a Political Report series on the powers and responsibilities of sheriffs.

 Sheriffs create their own rules about what constitutes adequate conditions.
 The Eighth Amendment of the U.S. Constitution forbids “cruel and unusual punishment,” but there are no clear national guidelines to which sheriffs must adhere.
 They determine whether to impose solitary confinement, for instance.

 The National Center for Jail Operations does provide some criteria, though there is little in them on how to provide medical care or psychiatric assistance.
-But it is telling that in introducing this center’s purpose, the National Sheriffs’ Association (of which the center is a division) notes that it stems from a recognition that jails are “one of the most litigious and largest liability concerns a sheriff faces.”
+It is telling that in introducing this center’s purpose, the National Sheriffs’ Association (of which the center is a division) notes that it stems from a recognition that jails are “one of the most litigious and largest liability concerns a sheriff faces.”
 In 2018, the association advertised a webinar on suicide prevention with the headline “Avoiding Costly Lawsuits and Saving Money.”

 Sheriffs can pursue bolder and more holistic goals.
 Policies that reduce detention, such as bail reform and cease-and-release programs that sheriffs can implement and expand, can shield people from jails’ poor conditions.